vmware-tanzu/velero/site/_posts/2019-09-01-announcing-gh-move.md

 - Iterate on plugins separately from the core codebase
 - Reduce the size of the Velero binaries and images by extracting these SDKs and having a separate release for each individual provider

-Instructions for upgrading to version 1.2 and installing Velero and its plugins will be in [our documentation][4].
+Instructions for upgrading to version 1.2 and installing Velero and its plugins will be added to [our documentation][4].

 ## Feedback